ReyhanehRazavi-99/Facial-Emotion-Recognition/README.md

 For the PyTorch/timm DeiT pipeline, I use StratifiedShuffleSplit on the TRAIN folder to create an 80/20 train/val split that preserves class ratios.
 The TEST folder stays untouched.

-This mirrors the assignment’s guidance (≈60/20/20 overall across the original FERPlus train/test).

 Normalization & Resizing